‘Like sitting ducks’: Fear and uncertainty mount for Southeast Asians stranded in Middle East

 Cacdac added that mandatory repatriation will happen once the alert level is raised to four.
 The UAE is also under alert level two.
 There are 20 Filipino foreign workers who are in shelters in Dubai, he added.

-Filipinos working at American military bases in the Gulf that were under Iran's attacks were safely evacuated, said migrant workers department secretary Hans Cacdac on Monday.
+Filipinos working at American military bases in the Gulf that were under Iran's attacks were safely evacuated, said Cacdac.

 "There are Filipinos working within the bases.
 But we know that military protocol is such that when there is a military engagement, civilians are not involved," he said, as quoted by local news outlet Philstar Global.